canonical/checkbox/checkbox-ng/docs/usage.rst

 Running jobs related to a specific area
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PlainBox has no concept of job categories but you can simulate that by running all jobs that follow a specific naming pattern.
+Plainbox has no concept of job categories but you can simulate that by running all jobs that follow a specific naming pattern.
 For example, to run all of the USB tests you can run the following command: